pjkundert/community-coin/README.txt

 3.2 Develop Mutual Credit Community Based Money ───────────────────────────────────────────────

-  We propose developing a Holochain-based framework for deploying community-based Money.
+  We propose developing a Holochain[3]-based framework for deploying community-based Money.
 Credit balances will be created directly through the community's attestation of wealth (proof of traditional valuation, insurance and liens).